McLarenCollege/foundations_public/convert-to-fahrenheit-function.md

 # Convert To Fahrenheit

-Write a function called convertToFahrenheit which takes a single parameter which is the temperature in degrees Celsius.
+Write a function `convertToFahrenheit` which takes a single parameter which is the temperature in degrees Celsius.
 The function should return the corresponding temperature in degrees Fahrenheit.